dalleng/resume.md/resume.md

 Routable is a platform that allows its users to send and receive business-to-business payments.

  - Worked on a feature that allowed customers with multiple accounts to switch between them without having to re-authenticate.
  - Worked on a project to introduce per-client subdomain URLs.
 E.g: client.app.com.
-Making it easier for customers with multiple accounts, for example, account firms, to have multiple sessions in parallel.
+Making it easier for customers with multiple accounts, for example, accounting firms, to have multiple sessions in parallel.
 Migrated 100% of customers from the generic top level domain to their custom subdomains seamlessly without re-authentication.

 #### Technical Environment
 Python, Django, Django REST Framework, PostgreSQL, Celery, Redis, React, Redux.